What the Bible says about Samson and Delilah

 Read more from NIV Cultural Backgrounds Study Bible

-21 So the Philistines seized him and gouged out his eyes.
-They brought him down to Gaza and bound him with bronze shackles, and he ground at the mill in the prison.
+21 Then the Philistines seized him and gouged out his eyes; and they brought him down to Gaza and restrained him with bronze chains, and he became a grinder in the prison.

 Gouged out his eyes (16:21).
 In subjecting Samson to this kind of punishment, the Philistines follow a common ancient Near Eastern custom.
 In Mesopotamia defeated enemies were often blinded by gouging out their eyes and then humiliated by being forced to perform the most menial of tasks, customarily assigned to slaves and women.
 Hittite sources report that captors blinded particularly dangerous captives to prevent them from taking up arms or trying to flee.
 Some, like the following letter from Kikarša to Taḫazzili, report that blinded hostages were forced to grind grain in the mill houses: